freenas/freenas-docs/userguide/tn_initial.rst

 at the point when the backup was created.
 The system will reboot once the restore is complete.

-.. warning:: the backup and restore options are meant for disaster recovery.
+.. warning:: The backup and restore options are meant for disaster recovery.
 If you restore a system, it will be returned to the point in time that the backup was created.
 If you select the option to save the data, any data created after the backup was